 Our veterinarians will only recommend tooth extractions if we believe it is necessary for your pet’s wellbeing.
 We usually recommend this when we identify that your pet has an infected or broken tooth that is likely causing them pain.
 In the case that we recommend a tooth extraction, we will discuss what this means for your pet and how to properly care for them while they’re healing.How To Prevent Dental Disease Before It Begins:

 At Fort Caroline Animal Clinic we recommend regular comprehensive wellness exams from the time pets are young.
-Wellness exams are a critical part of your pet’s healthcare routine no matter what their size, breed, or age.
+Wellness exams are a critical part of your pet’s healthcare routine regardless of size, breed, or age.
 Routine wellness exams are important to maintain your pet’s wellbeing and detect any medical issues before they progress.
 During your pet’s exam, we will assess their overall body condition, eyes, ears, mouth, internal organs and systems, skin and much more.
-We will also discuss with you any other recommended services, such as dental cleanings or diagnostic testing.
+We will also discuss any other recommended services, such as dental cleanings or diagnostic testing.
 If any areas of concern are identified during your pet’s exam, we will develop a treatment plan together.

 Vaccinations are an essential part of your pet’s health care plan starting from the time they are very young.
 Pets should begin their vaccinations between 6 and 12 weeks of age and require boosters throughout their life.
 Many common diseases can easily be prevented by vaccinating your pet.